aleon1220/AI-prompts/AI-use-cases/readme.md

 ---

 # References / next steps
-- Link to example implementations and test datasets from repo.
+- Link to example implementations
+- test datasets from repo.
 - Add short demo scripts for highest-priority use cases.